 Reefer containers can play a pivotal role in helping a community overcome a natural disaster like a flood or bushfire.
 If supermarkets or pharmacies have been destroyed in a fire, reefers provide a safe, temperature-controlled environment to store goods and prevent food wastage.
 On top of that, reefers can serve as temporary shelters with insulation that reduces significant fluctuations in temperature, although they would need to be disconnected from a power source so that they are at average room temperature.

 SCF’s range of refrigerated shipping containers vary from compact 20ft containers right up to 48ft long, ensuring you’ll find the right model for your storage needs.
-It’s essential to consider your dimension requirements prior to purchasing a reefer so that it’s guaranteed to fit your space or hold the amount of goods required.
+It’s essential to consider your dimension requirements prior to hiring or purchasing a reefer so that it’s guaranteed to fit your space or hold the amount of goods required.
 Check out our Shipping Container Dimensions and Sizes guide for a complete list of all of our containers’ dimensions.

 20ft cool room containers